Loreto Gari-uai Pre-Primary School and Community Centre

 Timor-Leste, located over 400 kilometres north of Australia, is one of the least developed countries in the world, with basic health, literacy and income levels similar to sub-Saharan Africa.

 Over the past decade, the newly independent country has travelled down the path of reconciliation as part of the healing process trying to recover from its violent and traumatic history.
 Most Timorese live in rural areas and many households have insufficient food to feed themselves all year round.
 According to UNICEF two thirds of the population are under the age of 25, approximately 40% of children are malnourished and more than 58% of the population is illiterate.
 With so many young children in need of education the school system is simply under-resourced.

 The Loreto Sisters along with MWIA are committed to addressing the lack of educational opportunities facing the Timorese people in the remote area of Gari-uai by building the first Loreto Pre-Primary School in Timor-Leste.
-The iterim Pre-Primary school opened on 1 June 2015 in a refurbished community building, and will later move to the new building once it is completed.
+The interim Pre-Primary school opened on 1 June 2015 in a refurbished community building, and today the school operates from a newly purpose-built building.

-Currently Australian Loreto Sisters, Margie Bourke, Natalie Houlihan, Diaan Stuart and Francine Roberts are living in Timor-Leste.
+Currently Loreto Sisters, Margie Bourke, Selvi Adaikalam, Margaret Mary Flynn and Nguyen Ai Thien are living in Timor-Leste.

 Join us today in making a sustainable difference by helping children receive an education which will last a lifetime.

-Loreto Sisters Natalie Houlihan and Diaan Stuart ibvm are a part of the team helping to build the first Loreto Primary School in Timor Leste.
+Loreto Sisters Natalie Houlihan and Diaan Stuart ibvm were part of the team helping to build the first Loreto Primary School in Timor Leste.

 MWIA currently supports two Educational Scholarships and the Children’s Rural Library Program in Vietnam.
 Ensuring students have the resources and support to complete tertiary education is an important step to creating brighter futures.
 MWIA is proud of its commitment to the Scholarships which helps young female students attend university.